-- iv.
-The assumption that all voters know their benefits and costs implies that the final result (regulatory system, T) is exactly what the median voter had in mind. - Other voters, however, would disagree about the "ideal-ness" of the regulations and taxes adopted. - D. Of course, the assumption of the first diagram, that all voters benefit from reduction in the externality and all are consumers of the regulated products is often, but not always true. - i.
-In some cases, the benefits and costs of pollution control are concentrated. - That is to say, in some cases, only a small fraction of voter receive all or most of the benefits of regulations. - While in others, the cost of paying for the service may be borne by only a small subset of the electorate. - ii.
-In other cases in which the benefits or costs of environmental regulation are concentrated among fairly narrow minorities, the median voter may prefer levels of regulation that are quite far from the Pareto efficient level. - iii.
+- i.
+Note that if the voters have calculated their marginal costs correctly, that their lost consumer surplus (in the second figure) has been taken account of by each of the voters when choosing their ideal environmental quality levels. - ii.
+Their marginal benefits from increased environmental quality show up in the second diagram as reductions in the marginal external costs.
+(Each voter bears some fraction of the reduced consumer supplus--one consumer's worth--and gains some fraction of the reduced external costs.) - E. Given the assumptions of the first diagram (the electoral one), the median voter presses for somewhat more stringent regulation than is Pareto efficient, and is willing to pay the price of the regulation (his or her reduced consumer surplus from higher taxes. - i.
+The assumption that all voters benefit from the policy and all pay similar costs implies that the final result (regulatory system, T) is just what they had in mind. - ii.
+Not that in this case that the tax is a bit too high, but that the result is not so far from the Pareto Efficient outcome. - F. Of course, the assumptions of the first diagram, that all voters benefit from reduction in the externality and all are consumers of the regulated products are often true, but not always true. - i.
+In some cases, however, the benefits and costs of pollution control are concentrated. - That is to say, in some cases, only a small fraction of voter receive all or most of the benefits of regulations. - While in others, the cost of paying for the service may be borne by only a small subset of the electorate. - G. In other cases in which the benefits or costs of environmental regulation are concentrated among fairly narrow minorities, the median voter may prefer levels of regulation that are quite far from the Pareto efficient level. - i.
 As an exercise, draw a case in which all voters benefit from the regulation, but one voter pays a positive price for environmental regulation and the others pay nothing (because they do not consume the regulated product).
-Will the median voter prefer too much or too little in this case? - iv.
-Also, consider the case in which all pay for the regulation, because all consume the regulated goods, but only a single voter (minority of voters) benefits from the regulations (because only a minority of voters live down stream or downwind from the factories where this product is produced). - Will the median voter prefer too much or too little in this case? - Not every regulation improves efficiency. - There can be" government failures" as well as "market failures."
+Will the median voter prefer too much or too little in this case?

-v.
+- ii.
+Also, consider the case in which all pay for the regulation, because all consume the regulated goods, but only a single voter (minority of voters) benefits from the regulations (because only a minority of voters live down stream or downwind from the factories where this product is produced). - Will the median voter prefer too much or too little in this case? - Not every regulation improves efficiency. - There can be" government failures" as well as "market failures." - iii.
 What do these concentrated benefit (or cost) examples imply about the types of pollution that will be regulated in a well-functioning democracy?